 Get it into your head that Italy was, even in 1900, immeasurably ahead of England in so far as land laws and the rights of the man who works on the soil are concerned.
 Some of the follies and cruelties of great English owners would not now be permitted in Italy.
 Certain kinds of domestic enemy would be shipped to the confino.

-You can buy and own pretty villas and ancient architectural triumphs, but you can't cut down olivearchitectural triumphs, but you can't cut down olive-trees just when you like and you can't drive the "colonno" off his fields.
+You can buy and own pretty villas and ancient architectural triumphs, but you can't cut down olivetrees just when you like and you can't drive the "colonno" off his fields.
 He can, I think, still be your "colonno" instead of the "colonno" of the former proprietor, but you don't by any means own him despite the feudal decorations or courtesy.

 Secular habit, picturesque, etc., as in the case of "the sailor."
-There is, near here, an antient villa, and a nabob therein, and "the sailor" just came and sat in the kitchen where there was plenty of room, he adopted the villa, and he ulti-mately adopted the chauffeur's seat, etc. That don't prove anything about anything except certain phases of mentality.
+There is, near here, an antient villa, and a nabob therein, and "the sailor" just came and sat in the kitchen where there was plenty of room, he adopted the villa, and he ultimately adopted the chauffeur's seat, etc. That don't prove anything about anything except certain phases of mentality.
 Servants ask twice as much from people with big houses as from people with cottages and small flats.
 Primitive sense of equity and justice or Latin common-sense.

-AS TO THE PARTICULAR SITUATION AND THE VIOLATION OF LIBERTIES, TRADI-TIONAL LIBERTIES, "RIGHTS," ETC.
+AS TO THE PARTICULAR SITUATION AND THE VIOLATION OF LIBERTIES, TRADITIONAL LIBERTIES, "RIGHTS," ETC.